Assisted hatch decision

 Show careful inspection before changing anything.

-info Where this fits in the hatch:
+timeline Where this fits

 The hardest decision stage, when care means resisting the urge to act too soon.

-Quick Answer
+bolt Quick Answer

 Helping a chick hatch can injure or kill it if done too early or without understanding what is happening.
 In most cases, stabilize the incubator, observe carefully, and only consider intervention when there is a clear reason.
+Wait at least 24 hours after the first external pip before intervening, and stop immediately if you see active blood vessels.

 What matters most